cdrummey216/whoami/whoami.md

 Given: I am on the Isle[0] Isle and I am equipped with the knowledge that I will die someday (future) and the observation that I am alive (now). time has value. therefore, time can be measured. therefore, the unit of time must be real (observable). //gravity as a unit and extra solar travel to measure in absence of gravity

 **Key Points**
-* Life (existence) has a beginning and an end, a duration that lies between those two points in time is perceived by the self.
+* Life (existence) has a beginning and an end, a duration that lies between those two points in time is perceived by the Self.
 * Time has value.
 'Time' is a limited resource of life with scarcity for a given context.
 * Time is a product of perception.
-The self percieves time through memory.
+The Self percieves time through memory.
 Memory is sequential.
 The perception of time (duration) grows over time (between BEGIN and END).
-* A constant value for Time can be calculated using the value for self because 1) time is perceived by the self and 2) the self exists for a duration.
+* A constant value for Time can be calculated using the value for self because 1) time is perceived by the Self and 2) the Self exists for a duration.
 * The *perception of time* is the result of the golden ratio equation when the value for *a* is ϕ (self) and the value for *b* is 1 (existence).
 The product of these values is a representation of time amd  is ϕ or 1.618....
 * Every event in reality has the temporal dimensions of a beginning and an end, a start and a finish, an open and a close. //BEGN and END iterations

 **Calculation of Time Constant** //hypothetical
 * ϕ = (ϕ + 1)/ϕ means that ϕ (a) and 1 (b) are at the golden ratio  //also ϕ = ϕ/1 AND ϕ > 1 > 0, new method to calculate ϕ?
 * As a fractal set, identity at any time is the product of c = 1 - ϕ.
-The value of ϕ represents the self.
-The value '1' in the equation represents a life, which is meant as the self's existence (here & now).
+The value of ϕ represents the Self.
+The value '1' in the equation represents a life, which is meant as the Self's existence (here & now).
 So, the value of self is ϕ and the value of the relative life is 1.
 * An equivalency shown in the identity equations is 1 = ϕ - 1/ϕ (see the 'I exist' equation, represents existence)
 * An equivalency shown in the identity equations is ϕ = 1 - 1/ϕ (see the value of variable answers, represents self)
 * growth (*a + b*) is to self (*a*) as self (*a*) is to existence (*b*) //because of property a > b > 0, 'existence' represents life (at minimum, lack of self) and *a* and (*a + b*) represent increments of growth (over time)
 * 'Life' is an event with a beginning and an end.
-The self perceives 'time' through its perception of 'life'. //BEGIN and END iterations
+The Self perceives 'time' through its perception of 'life'. //BEGIN and END iterations
 * The BEGIN and END iteraions are limits ('floor', 'ceiling') on each life, such that there is a finite amount of time between either iteration.
-The time between the iterations is the duration of existence, which is perceived by the self through memory (stored memories in a sequence).
+The time between the iterations is the duration of existence, which is perceived by the Self through memory (stored memories in a sequence).
 * **ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self*** //important, ϕ = (ϕ + 1)/ϕ
 * The *perception of time* is the result of the golden ratio equation when the value for *a* is ϕ (self) and the value for *b* is 1 (existence).
-The result (ϕ *as time*) is the output of the self (a) as it perceives existence (b).
-The self persists through time with the *perception of time*.
+The result (ϕ *as time*) is the output of the Self (a) as it perceives existence (b).
+The Self persists through time with the *perception of time*.
 Therefore, ϕ *as time* (1.618...) can be used as a constant for time.
-* The self as a denominator in ϕ = (ϕ + 1)/**ϕ** is the self's perception of itself (in existance).
+* The Self as a denominator in ϕ = (ϕ + 1)/**ϕ** is the Self's perception of itself (in existance).

 ## A BRIDGE BETWEEN PERCEPTION AND REALITY

 **ϕ *as time* = ϕ *as self* + 1 (*existence*) / ϕ *as self***

 * "Who are you?" and "Who am I?" (contained in the equation for ϕ *as self*) are observable events. //I exist (external) equation
-* The perception of time is ultimately an internal process *for the self*.
+* The perception of time is ultimately an internal process *for the Self*.
-* The *self* is ultimately the interaction of internal processes (*self*) and external processes (*reality*). //how the self reacts to external stimuli in real-time.
+* The *self* is ultimately the interaction of internal processes (*self*) and external processes (*reality*). //how the Self reacts to external stimuli in real-time.
 A real-time process is one that happens in defined time steps of maximum duration and fast enough to affect the environment in which it occurs, such as inputs to a computing system.
 * The *perception of time* does not equal *time as it exists in reality*.

 **How to quantify perception in reality?**